Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 </v-clicks>

 <!--
-So, we came up with a high-level framework to dictate what it means to support Next.js First, "Develop"
+So, we came up with a high-level framework to dictate what it means to support Next.js.
+- First, "Develop"
-Then, "Build"
+- Then, "Build"
-Next, "Deploy"
+- Next, "Deploy"
-Finally, "Run"
+- Finally, "Run"

-"Let's dive right in"
+Let's dive in!
 -->

 ---